 This design makes it super easy to get a grocery list together because you can jot down the ingredients you need as you’re planning your meals for the week.

-It has everything you need all in one place: space for each day of the week and a large writing area where you can make your shopping list.
+It has everything you need all in one place.
+There’s space for each day of the week and a large writing area where you can make your shopping list.

-And once you’re finished, grab some scissors and cut off your grocery list, and head to the store.
+Once you’re finished, grab some scissors cut off your grocery list, and head to the store.
 Or – open up your grocery shopping app if you’re like me.

 With this dinner menu for the week template, you also have the choice of printing a Sunday or a Monday start.

-These sheets are also helpful for tracking or brainstorming your family’s favorite meals.
-There’s a sheet for breakfasts, lunches, dinners, and snacks.
+Specifically, there are 2 versions for tracking your favorite breakfasts, lunches, dinners, and snacks.

 Free monthly meal planner template